 Past vaccinations have mostly come from medical research and have been promoted by the medical profession.
 This is the first time that the government has been the agency that has promoted vaccination.
 I have given a lot of vaccinations over the last half-century and have not seen any serious consequences.
 I realize that bad things can happen, but they are extremely rare, like one in a million.
 The purpose of vaccination is to eliminate the much more serious consequence of the diseases that they are designed to fight.
 Those diseases have a mortality of a lot higher than one in a million.

 When I was drafted into the military during the Vietnam conflict, I was the physician in charge of the vaccination program at my Base.
 I did not give the shots.
 My nurses did that, even though most of them outranked me.
 I was just a Captain then, and many of them had been in the military much longer and were Majors or higher, but I was professionally higher in rank.
 As soon as the FDA fully approves the Covid vaccines, the military will incorporate those vaccines in their mandated panel, as the danger of having the majority of the fighting force open to this plague is an untenable risk to national security.
+The matter is currently under consideration and it will soon be part of the military mandatory vaccinations against Covid-19 like the 25 other vaccines that are required.

 - COVID-19 (corona virus)